mfem/mfem/.gitlab/README.md

   extends: .build_and_test_on_quartz
 ```

-The remaining and not trivial work is to make sure this spec is working.
-To test a spec before adding it, or reproduce a CI configuration, please refer to `tests/gitlab/reproduce-ci-jobs-interactively.md`.
+The remaining and non trivial work is to make sure this spec is working.
+To
+test a spec before adding it, or reproduce a CI configuration, please refer to
+`tests/gitlab/reproduce-ci-jobs-interactively.md`.

 **NOTE**

 It is assumed that the spack spec applies to `mfem@develop`.
-That is why in the CI, all the specs start with the compilers or the variants to apply on mfem.
-The mechanism still works with a full spec.
+That's why in the
+CI all the specs start with the compiler or the variants to apply to mfem.
+The
+mechanism still works with a full spec.